 Space is limited; reservations are required.
 Reservations are on a first-come, first-served basis.

-After seven years as a middle school teacher, Raheem Jarbo (a.k.a.
-Mega Ran) began a career as a touring hip-hop musician.
-He is a trailblazer in the subgenres known as “nerdcore” and “chip-hop” music, which combine video games and hip-hop music.
-Students will learn about hip-hop’s elements, its early inspirations, and cultural impact as well as know how to identify parts of a rap song.
+In a performance combining video games and hip-hop music, students will learn about hip-hop’s elements, early inspirations, and cultural impact as well as how to identify parts of a rap song.